docker/docs/docker-hub/builds/index.md

 > **Note**
 >
-> Only members of the `Owners` team can set up automated builds for teams.
+> Only members of the `Owners` team can set up Automated builds for teams.

-When you set up automated builds for teams, you grant Docker Hub access to your source code repositories using OAuth tied to a specific user account.
+When you set up Automated builds for teams, you grant Docker Hub access to your source code repositories using OAuth tied to a specific user account.
 This means that Docker Hub has access to everything that the linked source provider account can access.